Procurement

 Contracts valued above £50,000 are generally advertised on the Public Contracts Scotland website, except where there’s a justifiable need to pursue a different procedure.
 Our procedures are in line with Scottish Procurement’s guidance and based on its Procurement Journey routes.

-For all purchases between £5,000 and £50,000, written invitations to quote should be issued to at least three suppliers.
-For purchases above £20,000, use of the Quick Quote facility on the Public Contracts Scotland portal is being rolled out within Historic Environment Scotland.
+For all purchases between £1,000 and £50,000, written invitations to quote should be issued to at least three suppliers.
+For purchases between £20,000 and £50,000, the Quick Quote facility on the Public Contracts Scotland portal is used.

 Suppliers and contractors can access details of all Scottish public sector contracts for free through the Public Contracts Scotland portal.
 You can also register for free email alerts about new tender opportunities.

-Written invitations to quote will be issued to at least three suppliers.
+Written invitations to quote will be issued to a minimum of three suppliers via email.

-For purchases above £20,000, the Quick Quote facility on the Public Contracts Scotland portal will be used once the system has been rolled out.
-Bidders will submit tender documents similar to those for contracts above £50,000
+The Quick Quote facility on the Public Contracts Scotland portal is used.
+Bidders will submit tender documents similar to those for contracts above £50,000.
+Suppliers must be registered on Public Contracts Scotland in order to receive the Invitation to Quote.

 Contract award